nazar-rudenko/offline-assignment-fetch/README.md

 This setup ensures that your authentication cookies are sent and stored properly in all environments, particularly in browsers with stricter default security policies, and ensures proper CORS handling.

+## Web Vitals Optimization

+In this project, I’ve focused on optimizing **Web Vitals** to ensure a fast and smooth user experience, particularly for users on slower connections.
+I’ve used tools like **Lighthouse** and **Chrome Performance Tools** to assess performance, as well as **@vercel/speed-insights** to gather real-user data for continuous monitoring and improvement.

+### Key Optimizations

+1. **Cumulative Layout Shift (CLS)**:
+   One of the main goals has been to keep the **Cumulative Layout Shift (CLS)** as close to zero as possible.
+By using **TailwindCSS** along with **DaisyUI**, which provides utility-first CSS with minimal custom styles, I've been able to ensure a stable layout during page load.
+Tailwind’s built-in responsive design and efficient utility classes help prevent layout shifts.

+2. **JavaScript Bundle Size**:
+   The **JavaScript bundle** is under **100 KB gzipped**, keeping the application lightweight and fast.
+This is critical for loading speed, especially on mobile devices or slower connections.

+3. **Minimal Custom CSS**:
+   I rely on **TailwindCSS** and **DaisyUI** for styling, which means there’s almost no custom CSS involved (~18 KB gzipped for DaisyUI).
+This significantly reduces the amount of unused or unnecessary CSS, further improving performance.

+4. **User Experience on Slow Connections**:
+   By using the combination of Tailwind, DaisyUI, and efficient CSS/JS management, the app performs well even on slower network connections.
+Tailwind's focus on atomic utility classes allows for quick, responsive interactions, while DaisyUI provides good enough UX components out of the box.

+### Areas for Improvement

+1. **First Contentful Paint (FCP) & Largest Contentful Paint (LCP)**:
+   Although performance is solid overall, **FCP** and **LCP** can still be improved, particularly when it comes to images.
+Serving images through a **CDN** and **preconnecting** to it can help speed up image loading.
+By using image placeholders and manipulating the browser into thinking these placeholders are the **LCP** element, there can be improvements to perceived load times, though this approach is a bit tricky.

+2. **Serving Images via CDN**:
+   To further optimize LCP, I plan to serve images through a **Content Delivery Network (CDN)**, reducing the distance between users and the image server, thus speeding up image delivery.

+3. **Preconnecting to the CDN**:
+   Another strategy to improve LCP is preconnecting to the CDN before the images are actually needed.
+This reduces latency when the browser needs to fetch the images, making the LCP load faster.

+### Conclusion

+The application is performing well in terms of Web Vitals, especially with regard to **CLS** and **JS bundle size**.
+While **FCP** and **LCP** are areas for potential improvement, especially in how images are handled, I’m actively optimizing these metrics with strategies like CDN usage and preconnecting to image sources.
+The goal is to provide a great user experience, even on slow connections.

 ## License

 This project is licensed under NOLICENSE - no rights are granted.